terryc321/login-app/README.md

 FIREBASE_APP_ID=
 ```

 - run `npm install`
 - run `npm start`

 should see a QR code that can be scanned by android or ios phone

-download expo app from google playstore
+download expo app from google playstore for android phones

-- Take a new picture or upload one from your library
-- See the image being rendered from Firebase
+for apple phones - maybe download expo app from apple store then use the camera

 ## 📝 Notes